Damat Ali-Paša's Turbeh: History

 After the withdrawal of the Turkish army in 1867, the turbeh served as a storage building and then as a museum of old weapons and trophies.
 During the bombing of Belgrade in 1915, the portal and one part of the niche where the original inscription was located, were completely destroyed.
 Soon after that, in 1915, the Austrians began reconstructing the turbeh.
 The work on the final reconstruction were undertaken by the Municipality of Belgrade in the 1930s.
 In place of the old, broken plaque with the inscription, a new plaque was set in the niche above the portal.
-The plaque bears an inscription stating in both Serbian and in Arabic that the turbeh is the burial place of Damat Ali-Paša, the conqueror of the Peloponnese peninsula in southern Greece.